Glastonbury Public Schools

 With the current COVID-19 virus conditions in our state, schools are not required to limit the number of students on the bus or vans as long as face coverings are worn by the driver and passengers.
 However, we are also unable to maintain any class “cohort” groups on buses/vans so we are concerned about the number of children riding on buses/vans.
 Therefore, we are asking all parents who are able to drive their children to and from school to please do so.

 Buses will load from back to front with siblings seated together.
 Only students that register for bus transportation (form will be sent at a later date) will be transported.
-Any student not complying with wearing a mask on the bus will lose their bus privileges.
+Any student not complying with wearing a mask on the bus will lose his/her bus privileges.

 Parents should expect a change of traffic patterns and scheduling for parent drop offs and pick ups at each school.
 More information will come from your child’s school.
 At this time, in order to protect everyone’s health, visitors, including parents, will not be permitted to enter our school buildings unless absolutely necessary.